-We are right here with you and waiting for good news as we are being bombarded with the worst-case scenario of where our country and economy are headed in the weeks and months to come.
-We totally get it, you are freaking out.
-But before you go into overdrive let us shave some of the stress off the top with, Everything You Need To Know To Survive the COVID-19 Pandemic.
+We are right here with you and waiting for good news as we are bombarded with the worst-case scenario of where our country and economy are headed.
+Understandably, you are freaking out.
+Before you go into overdrive, let us shave some of the stress off the top to help you lower your electric bill while spending more time at home.

-Googling “energy saving tips” will usually lead to things like “get new windows” or “install a smart thermostat” – those things work in the long run, but they’re useless for those of us who are renting and/or don’t have funds available to invest in expensive upgrades at the moment.
-Y’all know this already, but the easiest way to reduce your bill is to reduce your usage.
+Googling “energy saving tips” will usually lead to things like “get new windows” or “install a smart thermostat.”
+These tips work in the long run, but are useless if you are renting and/or don’t have funds to invest in expensive upgrades.
+Y’all know this already, but the easiest way to reduce your electric bill is to reduce your usage.
 That is why we send you daily text alerts – so you know exactly how much electricity you’re using each day.

-Here are a few simple tips to reduce your electric usage;
+Here are a few simple tips to help reduce your electric usage to save money

-- Simplify your wardrobe – pick out a few outfits that you can wash in the cold cycle since that uses less energy than warm or hot laundry loads.
+- Simplify your wardrobe by picking out a few outfits that you can wash in the cold cycle since it uses less energy than warm or hot cycles.

 - This is a wonderful time to keep your windows open!